vendia/blog/posts/2022-09-06-how-to-recruit-kind-humans.md

 ---
-title: 'How to find your people: Smart, kind humans at Vendia'
+title: 'How to find your people: Notes on hiring and interviewing for kind humans'
 description: 'Our Head of Talent, Renee Fujii shares interview tips and our cultural philosophy in this post about how we hire people at the intersection of smart and kind.'
 date: '2022-09-06'
 categories: